dronefreak/CABiNet/README.md

 A conda environment file has been provided in this repo, called `cabinet_environment.yml`.
 So all you need to setup the repo is to run `conda env create -f cabinet_environment.yml` and everything should be okay.
 This implementation works with PyTorch>1.0.0 (could work with lower versions, but I have not tested them).

+## Training/Evaluation on CityScapes and UAVid

+Well the pipeline should be pretty easy, you need to download the CityScapes dataset from [here](https://www.cityscapes-dataset.com/downloads/).
+Look for `gtFine_trainvaltest.zip (241MB)` for the GT and
+`leftImg8bit_trainvaltest.zip (11GB)` for the input corresponding RGB images.

+Then simply specify the path for the dataset in the `train_cabinet_citys.py` script alongwith a GPU device number (one on which you plan to run the training) and run `python3 train_cabinet_citys.py --local_rank {DEVICE_NUM}`
+Please note that the dataloader by default, expects the training data to be under `'./citys/leftImg8bit/train'` and similarly for UAVid `'./uavid/leftImg8bit/train'`

+Once you have the trained models, please use `evaluate_cabinet_citys.py` to evaluate the models on the validation sets (as the name indicates, the script works by default with CityScapes, but can be easily modified for UAVid).
+Please note that this script expects the pre-trained models under `./trial` and dataset under `./citys`.

+A small note for UAVid, it might not be very straigtforward to use directly the UAVid dataset, there is a small conversion step in between that allows the dataset to be used by the training and evaluation scripts.
+The conversion script basically makes the UAVid dataset more like CityScapes in directory structure.
+I will upload it as soon as I find it.

+## Pre-trained CABiNet Models

+Sorry to dissapoint you guys, but at the moment, I was only able to recover the codes for this work (after series of crashes in my system), the saved models were not recovered, so I would need to re-train evevrything again.
+Also, I do not have a server at my disposal at the moment, so if anyone of you is interested in re-training or taking this work forward, please let me know I will be very happy to collaborate and help.

+## Issues and Pull Requests

+Please feel free to create PRs and/or send me issues directly to `kumaar324@gmail.com`.
+I will be happy to help, but I might not be available a lot of times, still I will try my best.

 # Citation

 If you find this work helpful, please consider citing the following articles: